ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

         If the table does not have these options, see [Recommendations for table configuration](../overloaded-shards.md#table-config).

-2. Analyze whether primary key values increment monotonically.
+1. Analyze whether primary key values increment monotonically:

+    - Check the data type of the primary key column. {{ ydb-short-name }} `serial` data types are used for autoincrementing values.

+    - Check the application logic.

+    - Calculate the difference between the minimum and maximum values of the primary key column.
+Then compare this value to the number of rows in a given table.
+If these values match, the primary key might be incrementing monotonically.

-    If they do, see [Recommendations for the imbalanced primary key](../overloaded-shards.md#pk-recommendations).
+    If primary key values do increase monotonically, see [Recommendations for the imbalanced primary key](../overloaded-shards.md#pk-recommendations).